Standardized Monitoring and Assessment of Relief and Transitions

-SMART (Standardized Monitoring and Assessment of Relief and Transitions) is an inter-agency initiative launched in 2002 by a network of organizations and humanitarian practitioners.
+SMART is an inter-agency initiative launched in 2002 by a network of organizations and humanitarian practitioners.
 SMART advocates a multi-partner, systematized approach to provide critical, reliable information for decision-making, and to establish shared systems and resources for host government partners and humanitarian organizations.

-The SMART survey methodology is based on the two most vital and basic public health indicators for the assessment of the magnitude and severity of a humanitarian crisis:
+The SMART Methodology is based on the two most vital and basic public health indicators for the assessment of the magnitude and severity of a humanitarian crisis:

 These indicators are useful for prioritizing resources as well as for monitoring the extent to which the relief system is meeting the needs of the population, and therefore the overall impact of relief response.

 SMART ensures that consistent and reliable survey data is collected and analyzed using a single standardized methodology.
 It provides technical capacity for decision-making and reporting, and comprehensive support for strategic and sustained capacity building.

 Key SMART Innovations

 - Plausibility Check to verify data quality and flag problems.